Planning and collaboration - the future for sustainable cities

 'TfL's type of 'joined up financing' is lacking in Paris, but public spaces as infrastructure in common ownership is a lever for change.
 Moving towards electrification and autonomy offer the possibility of a real revolution.
 The road network as public transport system - how adaptable is it?
 What will be the requirements by 2050?
 Of course, distance has a fundamental relationship with energy and carbon which is why we promote the idea of the Compact City.
 We should be looking at the benefits of shared infrastructure.'

 ' We have got to get on with it now.
-Some of the innovation in EV charging is super exciting, the use of use of street lights.
+Some of the innovation in EV charging is super exciting, especially around the use of street lights.
 Can we make more use of physical infrastructure, rather than starting form scratch?
 Can we look at charging and wider space using block chain payments?
 What can we do about electric taxis all wanting to use rapid chargers at same time?
 We shouldn't be building more charging points but looking at flexing the times of charging using incentives to charge at off-peak times.

 'Emma Talbot was asked about the Green Homes Grant and whether this had been a success: